vimal0athithan/turbomachinery/wind_turbine_acoustic_analysis/README.markdown

 # Wind Turbine Acoustic Analysis

 ## Overview
 This Python tool estimates sound pressure levels (SPL) for wind turbine blades using a simplified Brooks-Pope-Marcolini (BPM) aeroacoustic model, focusing on trailing-edge noise.
 It takes inputs like blade tip speed, chord length, and wind speed to compute the SPL spectrum and overall SPL, with comparisons for different blade designs.
-This project demonstrates skills in engineering acoustics, numerical modeling, and Python programming, developed as part of a turbomachinery portfolio for Siemens HR review.
+This project demonstrates skills in engineering acoustics, numerical modeling, and Python programming.

 **Key Features:**
 - Inputs: Blade tip speed, chord length, wind speed.